stereoplegic/structor/docs/working-with-code.md

          SmartPanel.json
 ```

-Don't worry about adding model files for components you added manually into the lib.
+Don't worry about adding model files for components you added manually -
 Structor will render your component with the default model definition.
 But if you want to create more models in the library you always can create it easily by `Save Model` action in the Structor's workspace.

 ### Generating the source code

-In previous section we understand what structure of files is preferable to use with Structor.
+In previous section we understand what the file structure is recommended to use with Structor.

 Although, you may not follow that rules if you are not going to generate new components by source code
 generators or install new components from Structor Market, and skip this section as well.